Full-conformal novelty detection: Discussion

-\paragraph{The LOO-$K$-FC paradigm.} We can also extend the $K$-FC paradigm to the leave-one-out (LOO) framework, where the model which scores unit $Z_i$ does not see $Z_i$ during training.
-To be specific, for each $k\in [K]$ and any $i \in [n+m]$, we can train $V^{(k,i)}(\cdot)$ over $\Dref \cup B_k \backslash \{Z_i\}$, and assign $V^{(k)}_i = V^{(k,i)}(Z_i)$.
-The validity of $K$-FC e-values and p-values still holds when replacing the scores with their LOO counterparts.
-LOO-$K$-FC ND is however computationally more expensive since it requires fitting the model $O(m + nK)$ times.
+\paragraph{The LOO-$K$-FC \red{framework}.} We can also extend $K$-FC \red{ND} to the leave-one-out (LOO) version, where the model which scores unit $Z_i$ does not see $Z_i$ during training. \red{To be specific, for each $k\in [K]$ and any $i \in [n+m]$, we can train $V^{(k,-i)}(\cdot)$ over the entire dataset $\Dref \cup \Dtest$ in a way that is invariant to the ordering of $\Dref \cup B_k \backslash \{Z_i\}$.
+We then compute the LOO-$K$-FC e-values as per~\eqref{eq:kfc_eval} by using $V^{(k)}_i = V^{(k,-i)}(Z_i)$, replacing the scores with their LOO counterpart in the construction.
+The validity of LOO-$K$-FC e-values follows from the more general argument in Appendix~\ref{appd:proof_eval_valid}.
+The LOO-$K$-FC score function avoids overfitting by not using the test point $Z_i$ during training, but is computationally more expensive since it requires $O(m + nK)$ operations.}